free things to do in New York City

 Concert | “Songs of Love and Death“

-Opera Hispánica is a new company devoted to presenting the best of Spanish and Latin-American opera.
-In Sonetos de Amor y Muerte (”Songs of Love and Death"), a quintet of singers performs an hour-long program of Spanish-language art songs from a wide spectrum of composers.
-Featuring: Angelica de la Riva, Soprano; Nina Riley, Soprano; Alvaro Rodriguez, Tenor; Andreas Aroditis, Baritone; with Juan Pablo Horcasitas on piano.
+Opera Hispánica is a new company devoted to presenting the best of Spanish and Latin-American opera. more In Sonetos de Amor y Muerte (”Songs of Love and Death"), a quintet of singers performs an hour-long program of Spanish-language art songs from a wide spectrum of composers.
+Featuring: Angelica de la Riva, Soprano; Nina Riley, Soprano; Alvaro Rodriguez, Tenor; Andreas Aroditis, Baritone; with Juan Pablo Horcasitas on piano. less

 New York City, NY; NYC